terra-campaigns/unsettled/directory/Kaldhur/WitchNevask.md

 The multitude of small copper bells that hang from the witch’s hut are said to have been cast in cities all across the world, each with a unique tone and purpose.
 Some have never been heard to make a sound—and perhaps that’s for the best.

+Echanor, a soft-spoken priestess trained under Mother Niavka at Fort Duhrin, hunted the Witch for years without success.